-Do you like politics?
-For many kids, politics seems like a subject that's mainly just for adults.
-After all, it can be difficult to keep up with all the policies and positions and never-ending debates.
+Do you ever talk about politics with your friends or family members?
+For many kids, politics seems like a subject that’s mainly just for adults.
+After all, it can be difficult to keep up with all the policies, positions, and debates.

 For some kids, however, politics seems like a natural calling.
-Perhaps you have a parent, friend, or family member who holds a political position at the city, county, state, or even national level.
-When you know someone who holds a political office, it's much easier to take a personal interest in the things they do.
+Perhaps you have a parent, friend, or family member who holds a political position.
+When you know someone who holds a political office, it’s much easier to take a personal interest in the things they do.

-If so, you need to hold your horses.
-There's no big rush.
+Don’t worry, there’s no big rush to decide!
 You have plenty of time to make a plan that will get you to the White House.
 Why?
-Kids can't be President of the United States!
+Kids can’t be President of the United States!

 - be a natural-born citizen of the United States;